phol/docs/content/en/docs/guide/search.md

 ## Alternatives

-Alternative search providers, such as Google search, are not integrated with Academic, but can be implemented by creating your own custom widget.
+Alternative search providers, such as Google search, are not integrated with Wowchemy, but can be implemented by creating your own custom widget.
 For example,

 1. Create a [custom widget]({{< relref "/page-builder.md" >}}) in your `/content/home/` folder
 1. Signup for [Google Custom Search Engine](https://cse.google.com/cse/)